-Many entrepreneurs register their companies in Hong Kong mainly because of two reasons.
+Many start-ups begin their adventures in Hong Kong mainly because of two reasons.
 First, entrepreneurs want to enjoy taxation benefit.
 Second, Hong Kong is one of the easiest gateways to enter into the China market.
-However, many Hong Kong company owners are not aware that the Hong Kong Government actually provides a decent amount of subsidy for Hong Kong company which targets market overseas.
+However, many start-ups are not aware that the Hong Kong Government actually provides a decent amount of subsidy for Hong Kong start-ups which targets market overseas.
 In this article, I will introduce one popular Government fund – BUD FUND.

 Which countries have signed free trade agreements with Hong Kong?

 The Programme covers countries below:- Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, Vietnam, Australia, Chile, Iceland, Liechtenstein, Norway and Switzerland, Georgia, Macao and New Zealand.
 Funding ceiling for each project is HK$1 million.
 Cumulative funding ceiling for the above-mentioned countries is HK$2 million.
 Each project should be completed in a 24-month period.

 In order to ensure it is a genuine project, the government will cover at most 50% of each project.
 In other words, the applicant must bear 50% of the approved cost.
 Contribution of applicant must be made in cash.
 Applicant should also note that audit is required for each approved project and the Government will subsidize at most HK$10,000 per audit.

 The Government also makes it clear that the cumulative funding is HK$4 million.
 You cannot use a related entity to re-apply for the BUD funding.
 For example, if you have more than one start-ups company, which you are the sole shareholder, the Government will treat both companies as one business entity.
 The maximum funding you can receive is only HK$4 million.